 Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-As I was starting up Riff Relevant, it coincided with when Pat split ways from his former writing endeavor.
-I invited him to roost here for a spell.
-He needed to channel all that cybernetic musical energy somehow, and I thought it might bring a bit of diversity to the site.
+As I was starting up Riff Relevant, it coincided with when Pat split ways from his former writing endeavor, so he was invited to channel all that cybernetic musical energy to here for a spell.

-RiffRelevant.com now presents Pat ‘Riot’ Whitaker’s Favorites of 2017!
+RiffRelevant.com now presents his Favorites of 2017!
 Pat chose a total selection of 50 releases from the year, with a handful of honorable mentions included.
 See his list and check out these bands! – Leanne

 Think about it, every new calendar year brings thousands of new releases and if you have musical tastes encompassing a multitude of genres and styles, then it is a massive undertaking.
 I have opted to take another approach this year, and am just sharing some outright favorites from 2017.
 No numerical designation, no struggling to weigh each’s merits and find a certain placement for them.
 Nope, no way, so here you go… These are 25 full albums and 25 EPs out of the hundreds of 2017 releases that I liked.

 If you or your band isn’t here, pay it no mind for it doesn’t mean a thing.
 If I liked your 2017 release then I, you, and a great number of others are already quite aware of that and don’t need some list to belay that reality.
 Let’s get started…